cwellsx/Villebeauson/VillebeausonMake/README.md

 FYI I use WinSCP as my FTP client software.

 The credentials (username, password, etc.) of the live site are *not* shown in this public README (they were detailed elsewhere).

+The following files exist only in the WebSite folder, they are not built using this `VillebeausonMake` project:

+- The Apache `.htaccess` file which defines URL rewrite rules (beware this file exists on the live site but may be invisible to FTP client software)
+- Any image file[s] in the `\img` subdirectory
+- The `bootstrap.min.css` file

+There's also a `google*.html` file.
+This file is used by the https://www.google.com/webmasters/tools/home?hl=en tool to verify site ownership.
+I am currently registered as the owner or webmaster.
+You may want to assume ownership.
+The `google*.html` file is excluded from the git repository, using the `.gitignore` file.